hyperspy/hyperspy/doc/user_guide/io.rst

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^
-record_by: One of ('spectrum', 'image').
+select_type: One of ('spectrum', 'image').
 If specified just selected type of data is returned. (default None)

 index: index of dataset in bcf v2 files, which can hold few datasets (delaut 0)